-J.Crew went private last year in a $3 billion acquisition by a group of investors including private-equity firms TPG Capital--a former owner of J.Crew--and Leonard Green & Partners LP.
-The move saddled the retailer with higher interest expenses.
+The company was taken private in early March in a $3 billion acquisition by a group of investors including private-equity firms TPG Capital--a former owner of J.Crew--and Leonard Green & Partners LP.

-For the quarter ended Jan.
-28, J.Crew reported a profit of $15.1 million, compared with year-earlier profit of $4 million.
-The latest period included $25.1 million of net interest costs, compared with $528,000 a year earlier.
+For the quarter ended April 30, J.Crew reported a loss of $29.9 million, compared with prior-year earnings of $44.7 million.
+The latest period included $32.2 million of costs related to the takeover.

 What are your thoughts on this latest news?
-Do you think J.Crew is "turning things around" now that they are private?
+Do you think J.Crew will "turn things around" now that they are private?